dpmbaltar/cinnamon-spices-desklets/.translation-status/desklets-status/bbcwx@oak-wood.co.uk/untranslated-po/cs.md

        4	The source of the text displayed as the current location.
 Yahoo! and Google may offer city names in other languages 5	Google
        6	Data service
-       7	Yahoo!
-       8	Enable experimental features
+       7	Enable experimental features
-       9	Check this to enable experimental and buggy features 10	Current humidity
+       8	Check this to enable experimental and buggy features 9	Current humidity
-      11	Check to display the current humidity
+      10	Check to display the current humidity
-      12	Refresh forecast every
+      11	Refresh forecast every
-      13	Period between refreshing forecasts.
-Note that not all services support lower refresh times 14	minutes
+      12	Period between refreshing forecasts.
+Note that not all services support lower refresh times 13	minutes
-      15	Manually override displayed location
+      14	Manually override displayed location
-      16	Set your city name manually.
+      15	Set your city name manually.
-      17	Current wind
+      16	Current wind
-      18	Check to display the current wind
+      17	Check to display the current wind
-      19	Temperature measurement unit
+      18	Temperature measurement unit
-      20	Measurement units used to display temperature 21	Fahrenheit
+      19	Measurement units used to display temperature 20	Fahrenheit
-      22	Celsius
+      21	Celsius
-      23	Text color
+      22	Text color
-      24	Click the button to select a new text color 25	Show border
+      23	Click the button to select a new text color 24	Show border
-      26	Check this to turn border on/off
+      25	Check this to turn border on/off
-      27	Layout
+      26	Layout
-      28	Set the overall layout of the desklet
+      27	Set the overall layout of the desklet
-      29	Horizontal
+      28	Horizontal
-      30	Vertical
+      29	Vertical
-      31	Background color
+      30	Background color
-      32	Click the button to select a new background color 33	Anchor desklet by
+      31	Click the button to select a new background color 32	Anchor desklet by
-      34	Select the point on the desklet to which it is anchored.
+      33	Select the point on the desklet to which it is anchored.
 This point will remain static as the desklet grows and shrinks
-      35	Bottom center
-      36	Default
-      37	Left center
-      38	Top right
-      39	Bottom left
-      40	Top left
-      41	Right center
-      42	Bottom right
-      43	Top center
-      44	Weather configuration
-      45	Pressure measurement unit
-      46	Measurement units used to display atmospheric pressure 47	in (Hg)
-      48	mm (Hg)
-      49	kPa
-      50	mb
-      51	Desklet style
-      52	Forecast maximum
-      53	Check to display the forecast maximum temperature 54	Wind speed measurement unit
-      55	Measurement units used to display wind speed 56	knots
-      57	m/s
-      58	km/h
-      59	mph
-      60	Country
-      61	Check to display the country
-      62	Current pressure
-      63	Check to display the current pressure
-      64	Forecast wind direction
-      65	Check to display the forecast wind direction 66	Current 'feels like'
-      67	Check to display the current apparent temperature 68	Forecast humidity
-      69	Check to display the forecast humidity
-      70	Show forecast for
-      71	The number of days of forecast to display.
-Note that not all services support all values 72	days
-      73	Border color
-      74	Select the color for the border.
-Only available if the 'Border' checkbox is enabled 75	Forecast wind speed
-      76	Check to display the forecast wind speed
-      77	Current weather and icon
-      78	Check to display the current weather and large icon 79	Override desktop theme (enables the settings below) 80	Check this to override the desktop theme and configure the appearance manually 81	Bold city name
-      82	Check to display the city name in bold
-      83	Current visibility
-      84	Check to display the current visibility
-      85	Forecast minimum
-      86	Check to display the forecast minimum temperature 87	Location display settings
-      88	API key
-      89	Required for some services only.
-Enter your API key for your chosen service 90	Select the data service you wish to use
-      91	Forecast.io (requires API key)
-      92	Wunderground (requires API key)
-      93	meteoblue (requires API key)
-      94	BBC
-      95	Yahoo
-      96	weather.com (deprecated)
-      97	World Weather Online (requires API key)
-      98	Open Weather Map
-      99	Forecast pressure
-     100	Check to display the forecast pressure
-     101	Zoom by
-     102	Change the size of the desklet
-     103	times
-     104	Icon style
-     105	Select the style for the weather icons
-     106	Flat white
-     107	Novacon
-     108	VClouds
-     109	Colorful
-     110	Light
-     111	Meteocons 2
-     112	Flat black
-     113	Meteocons 1
-     114	Dark
-     115	Sketchy
-     116	Flat colorful
-     117	User defined
-     118	Weezle
-     119	Location
-     120	Set your location here
-     121	Corner radius
-     122	Radius for rounding the desklet's corners
-     123	px
-     124	Transparency
-     125	Set the transparency of the desklet
-     126	Optional items to display (not all options are supported by all services) 127	Experimental and buggy features (read documentation!!)
-     128	Border width
-     129	Select the width of the border.
-Only available if the 'Border' checkbox is enabled 130	Weather Desklet
-     131	Display the weather from several web services on your desktop
+      34	Bottom center
+      35	Default
+      36	Left center
+      37	Top right
+      38	Bottom left
+      39	Top left
+      40	Right center
+      41	Bottom right
+      42	Top center
+      43	Weather configuration
+      44	Pressure measurement unit
+      45	Measurement units used to display atmospheric pressure 46	in (Hg)
+      47	mm (Hg)
+      48	kPa
+      49	mb
+      50	Desklet style
+      51	Forecast maximum
+      52	Check to display the forecast maximum temperature 53	Wind speed measurement unit
+      54	Measurement units used to display wind speed 55	knots
+      56	m/s
+      57	km/h
+      58	mph
+      59	Country
+      60	Check to display the country
+      61	Current pressure
+      62	Check to display the current pressure
+      63	Forecast wind direction
+      64	Check to display the forecast wind direction 65	Current 'feels like'
+      66	Check to display the current apparent temperature 67	Forecast humidity
+      68	Check to display the forecast humidity
+      69	Show forecast for
+      70	The number of days of forecast to display.
+Note that not all services support all values 71	days
+      72	Border color
+      73	Select the color for the border.
+Only available if the 'Border' checkbox is enabled 74	Forecast wind speed
+      75	Check to display the forecast wind speed
+      76	Current weather and icon
+      77	Check to display the current weather and large icon 78	Override desktop theme (enables the settings below) 79	Check this to override the desktop theme and configure the appearance manually 80	Bold city name
+      81	Check to display the city name in bold
+      82	Current visibility
+      83	Check to display the current visibility
+      84	Forecast minimum
+      85	Check to display the forecast minimum temperature 86	Location display settings
+      87	API key
+      88	Required for some services only.
+Enter your API key for your chosen service 89	Select the data service you wish to use
+      90	Forecast.io (requires API key)
+      91	Wunderground (requires API key)
+      92	meteoblue (requires API key)
+      93	BBC
+      94	weather.com (deprecated)
+      95	World Weather Online (requires API key)
+      96	World Weather Online Premium (requires API key) 97	Open Weather Map
+      98	Forecast pressure
+      99	Check to display the forecast pressure
+     100	Zoom by
+     101	Change the size of the desklet
+     102	times
+     103	Icon style
+     104	Select the style for the weather icons
+     105	Flat white
+     106	Novacon
+     107	VClouds
+     108	Colorful
+     109	Light
+     110	Meteocons 2
+     111	Flat black
+     112	Meteocons 1
+     113	Dark
+     114	Sketchy
+     115	Flat colorful
+     116	User defined
+     117	Weezle
+     118	Location
+     119	Set your location here
+     120	Corner radius
+     121	Radius for rounding the desklet's corners
+     122	px
+     123	Transparency
+     124	Set the transparency of the desklet
+     125	Optional items to display (not all options are supported by all services) 126	Experimental and buggy features (read documentation!!)
+     127	Border width
+     128	Select the width of the border.
+Only available if the 'Border' checkbox is enabled 129	Weather Desklet
+     130	Display the weather from several web services on your desktop